Mississippi Labor Laws Guide

 Apart from responding to a subpoena and participating in a criminal proceeding, the leave applies to the preparation period before said proceeding.

-Moreover, such employees can't be discriminated against or treated differently upon their return to work.
+Moreover, such employees cannot be discriminated against or treated differently upon their return to work.

 Child labor laws in Mississippi

-Child labor laws are applicable for the employment of people aged under 18.
-We will use the term “minors'' to refer to this age category of employees.
+Child labor laws are applicable for the employment of individuals under 18.
+We will use the term “minors” to refer to employees of this age category.

-The main purpose of both federal and Mississippi child labor laws is to prevent the exploitation of minors.
-Additionally, it helps them put education as a priority, while their employment only enhances their academic and life experience.
+The primary purpose of both federal and Mississippi child labor laws is to prevent the exploitation of minors.
+Additionally, such laws help children prioritize education, while their employment only enhances their academic and life experience.

-In order to be legally employed in the state of Mississippi, children under 16 who want to work in specific industries must obtain the Employment Certificate and submit it to their employer.
+To be legally employed in Mississippi, children under 16 who want to work in specific industries must obtain an Employment Certificate and submit it to their employer.

 This mandated document is also known as the Work Permit and applies to work in:

-In order to acquire this certificate, schools must be contacted.
+To acquire this certificate, the school must be contacted.
 The school administrator or a guidance counselor will further determine if the minor in question meets the criteria for employment.
 If they do, the certificate will be issued.

-Apart from the work in the above-mentioned positions, there are other relevant limitations in the state of Mississippi, which can be seen in the following categories:
+Apart from working in the above-mentioned positions, there are other relevant limitations in the state of Mississippi, which can be seen in the following categories:

-While different rules and regulations are applicable to different age groups of minors, there is still one thing applicable to all age groups — they are forbidden to work in any hazardous positions, according to the federal law.
+While different rules and regulations apply to different age groups of minors, one thing still applies to all age groups — they are forbidden to work in any hazardous positions, according to federal law.

-Next, let's take a look at some other rules stated in the state of Mississippi Child Labor Laws.
+Next, let's look at some other rules stated in the Mississippi Child Labor Laws.

 Specific labor laws for minors in Mississippi